 "This" stands in for an unknown noun in dozens of places in the ms forcing the readers to guess at the authors meaning of "this".
 Make sure a noun follows every instance of "this..." in the manuscript

 We thank the reviewer for such a close reading of the text and the helpful suggestions for improving the writing in the manuscript.
-We found this manuscript particularly cumbersome to write and appreciate your suggestions to streamline it.
+We found this manuscript particularly cumbersome to write in our attempt to publish both theory and method together rather than salami slicing into two papers, and appreciate your suggestions to streamline it.
 We approve of all small changes to writing style that the reviewer suggested (see below under ‘Small Comments’).
 In response to the reviewer’s broader suggestions, we have made the following changes and updates to the manuscript:

 Recasting paragraphs in the results and discussion sections to show the reader the results and conclusions, rather than send them to the figures.